CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c2-NETCONF-Ex1.md

     ![Git Bash Terminal](assets/GitBash-Term.png)

-2. Make sure that your terminal shows the prepended project name `(pythonenv)`.
-If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this lab:
+2. Make sure that your terminal still shows the prepended project name `(pythonenv)`.
+If it does not, then activate the Python virtual environment you created earlier in this lab with the `source ~/lab/pythonenv/Scripts/activate` command, for example:

     ```
-    $ cd ~/lab
-    $ source pythonenv/Scripts/activate
+    $ source ~/lab/pythonenv/Scripts/activate
     (pythonenv) $
     ```